Vanilla-OS/handbook/_posts/2023-01-19-change-default-shell.md

 ## Change your Default Shell to Fish

-- Firstly, we need to install Fish on the Host System with the following command:-
+- First, we need to install Fish on the Host System with the following command:-

 ```bash
 sudo abroot exec apt install fish